What Is Solventless Extraction?

 What is ice water hash?

-Ice water hash is a cannabis concentrate made by combining cannabis flower (like Cryo Cure’s Live Resin Flower) and trim with ice water and agitating the mixture.
+Ice water hash is a cannabis concentrate made by combining cannabis flower (like Cryo Cure’s Live Cured Flower) and trim with ice water and agitating the mixture.
 Ice water hash is made by a mechanical separation process that captures a high amount of cannabinoids and terpenes, making for a potent and flavorful final product.
 Ice water hash is rated on a scale of six stars, with one star being the lowest grade product and six stars being the highest grade.
 Ice water hash can also be used to produce a solventless extract known as rosin.

 How is this product made?